Michael Lowry (politician)

-Michael Lowry (born 13 March 1953) is an Irish Independent politician who has served as a Teachta Dála (TD) since 1987, currently for the Tipperary constituency.
-He previously served as Minister for Transport, Energy and Communications from 1994 to 1996 and Chairman of the Fine Gael Parliamentary Party from 1993 to 1994.
+Michael Lowry (born 13 March 1953) is an Irish independent politician who has served as a Teachta Dála (TD) since 1987, currently for the Tipperary North constituency.
+He previously served as Minister for Transport, Energy and Communications from 1994 to 1996 and Chair of the Fine Gael parliamentary party from 1993 to 1994.

-Lowry is a former Chairman of the Fine Gael party and was Minister for Transport, Energy and Communications between 1994 and 1996.
+Lowry is a former chair of the Fine Gael party and was Minister for Transport, Energy and Communications between 1994 and 1996.
 He resigned from his ministry in some controversy.
 Fine Gael barred him from standing for the party again.
 Thereafter he ran as an Independent candidate and has maintained his seat in the Dáil ever since.
 The Moriarty Tribunal concluded "beyond doubt" that Lowry was a tax evader and had assisted businessman Denis O'Brien's Esat Digifone consortium in acquiring a lucrative mobile phone licence in the mid-1990s, during Lowry's time as Communications Minister.
 O'Brien went on to become one of the richest men in Ireland.

 Lowry initiated a defamation lawsuit against an Irish Independent journalist, Sam Smyth, over an article that Smyth had written regarding the Moriarty Tribunal as well as comments that Smyth made on a TV3 show.
 The lawsuit was thrown out of several courts and Lowry was ordered to pay Smyth's legal costs.
 More recently his relationship with Kevin Phelan has come under scrutiny, with the emergence of a recorded conversation in which Lowry claims to have made an undeclared payment of €250,000.

-Early life
+Early and personal life

-Lowry was born in County Tipperary and educated at Thurles CBS.
+Lowry was born in County Tipperary and educated at CBS Thurles.
 He was elected to North Tipperary County Council in 1979.
-In the early 1980s he was a Gaelic Athletic Association (GAA) administrator, and was the youngest-ever chairman of that body's Tipperary County Board.
+In the early 1980s he was a Gaelic Athletic Association (GAA) administrator, and was the youngest-ever chair of that body's Tipperary County Board.
 He runs a commercial refrigeration business, Streamline Enterprises, that he founded in controversial circumstances in 1988.
-Later, as chairman of the Semple Stadium Development Committee, he was involved in raising the necessary funds for the refurbishment of the stadium in preparation for the All-Ireland Centenary Hurling final in 1984.
+Later, as chair of the Semple Stadium Development Committee, he was involved in raising the necessary funds for the refurbishment of the stadium in preparation for the All-Ireland Centenary Hurling final in 1984.

+He married Catherine McGrath in 1981, and they had three children.
+They are separated.